fgallaire/achilterm/README.md

 # Achilterm

-Achilterm is a web based terminal forked from Ajaxterm which was inspired by Anyterm.
+Achilterm is an **UTF-8** web based terminal.

-Achilterm is Ajaxterm ported from QWeb to WebOb and without Sarissa dependency.

 Achilterm is written in Python (and some AJAX javascript for client side).

 Achilterm is **very simple to install** on Linux, MacOS X, FreeBSD, Solaris, cygwin and any Unix that runs Python.

+Achilterm is initially forked from Ajaxterm which was inspired by Anyterm.

 Achilterm is developed by Florent Gallaire <fgallaire@gmail.com>.